ustwo/engineering-blog/_posts/2024-02-08-getting-started-with-visionos.md

 ## Installing Required Software <a name="software_requirements"></a>

-The VisionOS is shipped in Xcode 15.2 and later, the easiest way to download this is from [Xcode Releases](https://xcodereleases.com/)
+VisionOS is shipped in Xcode 15.2 and later, the easiest way to download this is from [Xcode Releases](https://xcodereleases.com/)

 ## Xcode <a name="xcode"></a>

-We're based in the UK and getting hands-on time with a physical device is a challenge, for this guide we'll be running our tests in Xcodes Preview and Simulator.
+We're based in the UK and getting hands-on time with a physical device is currently a challenge, for this guide we'll be running our examples in Xcode Preview and Simulator.

 ## Creating a RealityView <a name="realityview"></a>